Facebook Pixel Internships | Western Kentucky University

 English Department Internship Program

 The internship program provides students with the opportunity to complete semester-long internships for academic credit.
 These internships extend students' classroom experiences by giving them chances not only to apply their academic knowledge but also to learn new workplace skills.
 In addition, interns complete an online course to communicate with other interns and to reflect on their own experiences.
-Below are FAQs related to the English Department's internship program, a link to a copy of the application form, and a file describing the spring 2024 placements.
+Below are FAQs related to the English Department's internship program, a link to a copy of the application form, and a file describing the Spring 2025 placements.

-• Application deadline: Tues.
-Nov 21, at noon
+• Application deadline: Mon.
+Nov.
+4, 2024, at noon

-Review the Spring 2024 placements: Internship Position Descriptions
+Review the Spring 2025 placements: Internship Position Descriptions

 What is an internship?